dafer45/TBTK/doc/Manual.md

 # Units and constants {#UnitsAndConstants}
 Most quantities of interest in physics have units, which means that the numerical value of the quantity depends on which units it is measured in.
 Different sets of units are relevant in different situations, e.g. is meter (m) a relevant unit for length in macroscopic problems, while Ångström (Å) is more relevant on atomic scales.
-However, computers work with unitless numbers, which means that any piece of code that relies on hard coded numerical values for physical constants implicitly force the user of the code to work in the same set of units.
+However, computers work with unitless numbers, which means that any piece of code that relies on hard coded numerical values for physical constants implicitly force the user to work in the same set of units.
 This is unacceptable for a library such as TBTK which aims at allowing physicist with different preferences for units to use the library to implement their own calculations.
-Simulatenously it is of value to not require the developer to specify the numerical value of every constant before development can begin.
-Contrary, it is very useful if the library itself can supply such constants in whatever units the developer prefer.
+It is also very useful if the library can supply such constants in whatever units the developer prefer.
 To solve these issues, TBTK provides a UnitHandler that allows the user to specify what units are natural to the problem at hands, and all numbers passed to TBTK functions are assumed to be given in these natural units.

-# Base units, derived units, and natural units {#BaseUnitsDerivedUnitsAndNaturalUnits}
+# Base units {#BaseUnits}
 The UnitHandler borrows its terminology from the SI standard for units.
 Not by forcing the user to work in SI units, but rather through a clear division of units into base units and derived units.
 To understand what this means, consider distances and times.